-Because of its citrus taste, sumac is a lovely addition to dressings such as the one used in this Roasted Beet and Feta Cheese Salad.
+Because of its citrus-like taste, sumac is a lovely addition to dressings such as the one used in this Roasted Beet and Feta Cheese Salad.

 06 of 10

-Baharat is often the blend that's responsible for a touch of sweet, smokey flavor in dishes such as this Spiced Beef on Hummus.
+Baharat is often the blend that's responsible for a touch of sweet, smoky flavor in dishes such as this Spiced Beef on Hummus.

 07 of 10

-Caraway produce a spicy, yet sweet flavor with a hint of dill.
+Caraway offers a slightly earthy yet sweet flavor with a hint of dill.
 Caraway is used in spicier dishes found in North African cuisine.